Multicall functions in Smart Contracts

 To use this Multicall contract, you would:

-2. Encode the function calls to A.f() and B.g() that you want to execute.
-This step typically involves using web3 libraries to encode the function signature and arguments.
+that you want to execute.
+This step typically involves using web3 libraries to encode the function signature and arguments. - Create

-3. Create Call objects for each encoded call, specifying the target contract address and the encoded call data.
+objects for each encoded call, specifying the target contract address and the encoded call data. - Call the

 This pattern is powerful for optimizing transactions and reducing gas costs when interacting with multiple contracts or performing multiple actions in a single transaction.